GLOBAL MARKETS-Global stocks dip on U.S. tax doubts

 A spokesman for Saudi Arabia’s energy ministry said the kingdom planned to cut crude exports by 120,000 barrels per day in December from November.

-Concerns about the stability of Saudi Arabia, sparked after the purge of 11 princes and the arrest of dozens of other influential figures since last week, are intensifying.
+Concerns about the stability of Saudi Arabia, sparked after the purge of 11 princes and arrests of dozen other influential figures since last week, are intensifying.

 Sources told Reuters that Lebanon believes the country’s former prime minister, Saad al-Hariri, was being held in Saudi Arabia, although Saudi Arabia denied reports he was under house arrest.